Weight Loss Surgery - Gastric Sleeve, Gastric Balloon & Gastric Band

 In this operation, the stomach is cut into a long, thin tube, or a "sleeve."
 This operation acts mainly by restricting the amount of calories ingested.
 In addition, since a large portion of the stomach is removed, it alters the expression of hormones in the gastrointestinal tract, leading to an earlier feeling of fullness.
-Whilst this has proven to be a highly effective and sustainable weight loss surgery, the decision should be considered seriously.
-Mr Steven Karametos will discuss in detail with you at your initial appointment.
+Gastric Sleeve Surgery has proven to be a highly effective and sustainable weight loss surgery.
+Mr Steven Karametos regularly performs Gastric Sleeve Surgery at Knox Private Hospital and Mitcham Private Hospital with excellent long term results.
 Please call our Melbourne office to book an appointment at either Knox Private Hospital or North Balwyn rooms.

 The Orbera gastric balloon is a non-surgical, temporary device designed to boost your current weight loss efforts.
 While it isn’t a permanent device, it allows you to learn portion control and develop healthy changes in your eating habits that can last well beyond the 6 month balloon placement.